awsdocs/aws-codebuild-user-guide/doc_source/use-codebuild-agent.md

 1. Open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns/v3/home](https://console.aws.amazon.com/sns/v3/home)\.

 1. In the navigation bar, if it's not already selected, change the region to **US East \(N\.
-Virginia\)**, if it not already selected\.
-You must select this region because the SNS notifications that you are subscribing to are created in this region\.
+Virginia\)**\.
+You must select this region because the Amazon SNS notifications that you are subscribing to are created in this region\.

 1. In the navigation pane, choose **Subscriptions**\.